arsiac/temporary-cabinet/README.md

 # Temporary Cabinet

-A simple web service for temporarily storing text or files.
+A simple web service for temporarily storing text and files.